svilupp/svilupp.github.io/scratchpad/genai_tips_first_demo.md

 1) You can decide whether to cache the whole conversation or only the last user message (keep it simple as per Tip 3!)
 2) You can then serialize the `Dict` to disk and load it back when you restart your REPL.

-## Bonus Tip: Implement Quick Actions for a Dynamic Demo
+## Bonus Tip: Implement Quick Actions

 To make your demo even more engaging, incorporate "quick action" buttons that guide users through predefined paths or use cases.